cobrien706/mysterions/README.md

 ![Humor - A scene from the film Better Off Dead that generally descibe Monster behavior.](https://github.com/user-attachments/assets/148614d5-3954-4d1a-94e8-d54f097cde79)
 [source](https://www.youtube.com/watch?v=lEHZJNQ5Y4A)

-All the monsters follow the same set of strategies in pursuing the player and navigating the board.
+All the Monsters follow the same set of strategies in pursuing the player and navigating the board.

 ## charge